|The Working Programmer's Guide To Variables - Scope, Lifetime And More|

 The variable makes us different

-The basic idea of a variable is one of the great ideas of computing and what distinguishes it from mathematics.
+The basic idea of a variable is one of the great ideas of computing and it is what distinguishes it from mathematics.

 and it immediately becomes clear why variables and assignment statements are not like mathematical variables and equations.

-If you write X=X+Y in maths then the only conclusion you can draw is that Y must be zero!
+If you write X=X+Y in math then the only conclusion you can draw is that Y must be zero!

-The difference is sufficient to encourage languages such as Pascal, Algol, C and Ada and more to introduce a special assignment operation that doesn't look like the mathematical equals sign.
+The difference is sufficient to encourage languages such as Pascal, Algol and Ada and more to introduce a special assignment operation that doesn't look like the mathematical equals sign.

-is an attempt to make it clear that this is an instruction to store the result of adding Total and Sum back into Total.
+is an attempt to make it clear that this is an instruction to store the result of adding the "contents" of Total and Sum back into Total.

 Notice that the real difference between math and computing is that the assignment statement has time built into its interpretation.
 The "new value is the old value plus sum".